-The federal government of the USA is working to ensure that all scientific research funded by taxpayer dollars is accessible to the taxpaying public.
+The United States federal government is working to ensure that all scientific research funded by taxpayer dollars is accessible to the taxpaying public.
 As such, all papers supported by federal grant money are required to be published with some form of open access.
-For the vast majority of papers published from labs here at CSHL, that means navigating the NIH's Public Access Compliance system, through their NIH Manuscript Submission system, or the NIHMS.
+For the vast majority of papers published from labs here at CSHL that means navigating the NIH's Public Access Compliance system through their NIH Manuscript Submission system or the NIHMS.

 The Director of the National Institutes of Health ("NIH") shall require in the current fiscal year and thereafter that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine's PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication: Provided, that the NIH shall implement the public access policy in a manner consistent with copyright law.